kdheepak/blog/content/35-precommit-hooks.md

 You can place the `.pre-commit-config.yaml` wherever you like.
 I have mine in my [`~/gitrepos/dotfiles`](https://github.com/kdheepak/dotfiles/) repository.
-If you have set it up correctly, the next time you run `git init` the pre-commit hooks will be set up in your git repository.
+If you have set it up correctly, the next time you run `git init` the pre-commit hooks will be set up in your git repository based on the `.pre-commit-hooks.yaml` file you set up.

 # `git commit --no-verify`